 - Clean skin piercings.
 If you've had your skin pierced, clean the site twice a day with soap and water.
 Be sure to wash your hands before cleaning your piercing site.

 - Avoid swimming.
 Stay out of pools, hot tubs, rivers, lakes and other bodies of water while your piercing is healing.

 - Don't fiddle with your piercings.
 Don't touch a new piercing or twist the jewelry unless you're cleaning it.
 Keep clothing away from the piercing, too.
 Excessive rubbing or friction can irritate your skin and delay healing.

 - Keep the jewelry in place.
 Most piercings heal within about six weeks, but some might take several months or longer to heal.
-If you want to maintain the piercing, leave the jewelry in place during this time to keep the hole from closing.
-After the piercing heals, you might see an indentation or hole when you remove the jewelry.
+To maintain the piercing, leave the jewelry in place during this time, even at night, to keep the hole from closing.